AAbotCC/Dskzinopnc/README.md

 ****
 For this demo, only tablet dataset is prepared

-If you want try other datasets, please download datasets and write corresponding data loaders (see Page 13 revised manuscirpt).
+If you want to try other datasets, please download datasets and write corresponding data loaders (see Page 13 revised manuscirpt).

 ****
 __Dataset details__